-- The perimeter road on top of the dike was generally in good condition with no observed signs of problematic desiccation cracking or deformations. - Animal burrows at the Bottom Ash Basin were not observed as described in the previous 2019 annual inspection (Geosyntec, 2020). - Standing water was observed and was located predominantly along drainage swales on the northern and eastern sides, where CCR placement within the Bottom Ash Basin is set-back from the perimeter dikes.
+- The perimeter road on top of the dike was generally in good condition with no observed signs of problematic desiccation cracking or deformations. - Standing water was observed and was located predominantly along drainage swales on the northern and eastern sides, where CCR placement within the Bottom Ash Basin is set-back from the perimeter dikes.
 During the inspection, process water was channelized towards the southeast corner of the impoundment.
 Temporary diesel driven pumps were present around the Bottom Ash Basin, but were not operational during the inspection.
 Process water was pumped into the south end of the basin.
 The hydraulic structure conditions are discussed subsequently within this Report. - Woody vegetation was observed on the interior of the berm on the northwest and northeast sides of the Bottom Ash Basin.
 Woody vegetation has the potential to lead to pathways of infiltration through the berm, reducing the berm's structural integrity.
-However, at the time of the 2020 annual inspection, evidence of pond water infiltration through the berm was not observed.
-Therefore, woody vegetation is recommended to be removed from the interior of the berm as practicable and the localized area recompacted after vegetation has been removed.
+However, at the time of the 2021 annual inspection, evidence of pond water infiltration through the berm was not observed.
+Woody vegetation is recommended to be removed from the interior of the berm as practicable and the localized area recompacted after vegetation has been removed.